Handling the Editorial Process

 Many of you are working on your first contracted book.
 (Yeah!)
 Prior to your publishing deal, you may have been through countless edits and revisions of your book (or books).
 But you’ve never had to do it under deadline, and you’ve never done it with the input of your own publishing house editor.
 So this is something new, and I thought I’d address it a little more fully than I have before.

-I explained the editorial process in this post.
-Beyond the basics explained there, I wanted to talk about the emotional aspect.
+I explained the editorial process in another post.
+Beyond the basics, I wanted to talk about the emotional aspect.
 As a writer, you obviously care deeply about your words and you’ve tried to get them just right.
 So your first encounter with an editor might be a little daunting.
 When they send you pages and pages of notes for revisions, you might be overwhelmed, depressed, and demoralized.
 Take heart… this is normal.

 As a new author, the best approach is to enter the editorial process with a humble and teachable spirit.
 Okay, not the advice you wanted, I know.
 But just remember that this editing process is your best chance to learn more than you ever have about improving your writing.